 The NTFS Selection Panel reserves the right to consider potential candidates not otherwise nominated through the Expression of Interest route.

-Following the selection process, the University's nominees will be supported in drafting their submission to the HEA by staff within CQSD.
+Following the selection process, the University's nominees will be allocated an appropriate mentor to support them in drafting their application to Advance HE.

 Expression of Interest Scheme criteria and guidance